Addressing Infidelity in Online or In-Person Couples Counselling

 The Goal of Infidelity Therapy or Counselling

-In this article, I have elaborated on one of the methods—the integrative approach—I might employ in couples therapy for infidelity, whether in-person or online via Internet-based platforms.
+In this article, I have elaborated on one of the methods—the integrative approach—I might employ in couples therapy for infidelity.
 Yet, depending on the situation, we might need a different approach or none at all.
-Ultimately, infidelity therapy or counselling aims to determine whether partners are capable of progressing together, or if taking separate paths would benefit them more.
+Ultimately, infidelity treatment aims to determine whether partners are capable of progressing together, or if taking separate paths would benefit them more.